ITSLeeds/od/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="50%" /><img src="man/figures/README-unnamed-chunk-5-2.png" width="50%" />

-By default the package uses the `sfheaders` package to create sf objects.
+By default the package uses the `sfheaders` package to create `sf` objects for speed.
 You can can also specify `sf` outputs as follows:

 ``` r
 desire_lines_od_sf1 = od_to_sf(od_data_df, od_data_centroids)